Chuvash literature

 Chuvash literature (Чӑваш литератури) is literature written in the Chuvash language, regardless of the ethnic origin of the authors or the place of publication.
 This term applies to fictional works, but does not include folklore.

 History

-The Chuvash language is the only surviving member of the Oghur or Bulgar branch of the Turkic languages; therefore, Chuvash literature begins with ancient Turkic literature.
+The Chuvash language is the only surviving dialect of the Oghur or Bulgar branch of the Turkic languages.

-The oldest known Chuvash texts appear on the gravestones left by the Volga Bulgars in the 13th and 14th centuries in the Middle Volga region, during the rule of the Golden Horde.
+The oldest known Chuvash texts appear on gravestones left by the Volga Bulgars in the 13th and 14th centuries in the Middle Volga region, during the rule of the Golden Horde.
 Most of the epitaphs on the tombstones were written in Oghur languages, of which Chuvash is the only extant member.
 While these epitaphs cannot be considered full-fledged literary works, they do record the Chuvash language of the Golden Horde.
-Even in their plain texts you can find a certain artistry, and in some instances there is even plot development.

-18th century - Early 19th century
+18th century - early 19th century

 More artistic texts in the Chuvash languages began to appear in the 18th century, with the emergence of the Chuvash alphabet.
-For example, one poem by an anonymous writer in 1767 praised Catherine the Great, Empress of Russia:
+For example, one 1767 poem by an anonymous writer praised Catherine the Great, Empress of Russia: